 Assistant Coach Brian DePaoli is in his 11th season as a member of the Youngstown State staff, his 13th coaching alongside Coach Jerry Slocum and 15th season overall.

 DePaoli served two years at Gannon under Slocum before coming to Youngstown State prior to the 2005-06 campaign.

 DePaoli handles a variety of duties for the staff, including opponent scouting, on-court coaching, recruiting and working with the post players.

-Since his arrival at YSU, the Guins have had four first-team all-league selections, a defensive player of the year and five all-newcomer team honorees.
+Since his arrival at YSU, the Guins have had five first-team all-league selections, a defensive player of the year and five all-newcomer team honorees.

 The CollegeInsider.com Postseason Tournament (CIT) was the Penguins’ first postseason tournament since moving to Division I in 1981-82.
 YSU put up its best offensive effort of the season in the opening round at Beeghly Center, draining a school-record 18 3-pointers and posting a season-high 99 points in a 99-87 victory over future Horizon League member Oakland.
 YSU also beat Loyola just before the buzzer in the Horizon League Tournament at home in one of the top moments in any YSU sport during the year.

 Damian Eargle was named the Horizon League Defensive Player of the Year after leading the league in blocks for the third straight season with 102.
 Eargle also broke the Youngstown State career blocks record with 309, and became the 34th player in school history to score 1,000 career points.